Colin van Gool

-Colin van Gool (born 10 February 1995 in the Netherlands) is a Dutch footballer who now plays for FC Eindhoven AV.
+Colin van Gool (born 10 February 1995 in the Netherlands) is a Dutch footballer who most recently played for FC Eindhoven AV.

 Career

 Van Gool started his senior career with Helmond Sport in the Dutch Eerste Divisie, where he made three appearances and scored zero goals.
-After that, he played for VVV-Venlo, Canterbury United, Christchurch United, RKSV Nuenen, and FC Eindhoven AV, where he now plays.
+After that, he played for VVV-Venlo, in New Zealand for Canterbury United and Christchurch United, for RKSV Nuenen, and FC Eindhoven AV, where he played last.